This tutorial contains GIF images.

 We are also able to set or draw azimuth for the trackers - up to 89.9°.

 Corridor settings, if enabled, allow us to space our frames in the PV area in a more efficient, orderly fashion, allowing us to account for maintenance road clearances as well as splitting the PV areas into a grid.
-You also have the ability to control the size of every second gap independently of the main vertical corridor gap, which gives us more flexibility.
+You can also control the size of every second gap independently of the main vertical corridor gap, which gives more flexibility.

 Once we enable the Tracker corridors, we can edit the parameters, which will be illustrated and updated on the right-hand side of the window.
 Finally, we may also enable Corridor lines - these may be converted to roads if needed.